June-Skeeter/Module2_GEOS270_2021W1/docs/Application.md

 ---
 layout: default
-title: Setup
-parent: Application
+title: Application
-grand_parent: Module 1
+# parent: Module 1
+has_children: True
-nav_order: 1
+nav_order: 3
 ---

 1. TOC
 {:toc}

+# Getting Started with ArcGIS Pro:

+## Revisiting the Foundations of Epidemiology

+### Learning Objectives:

+* Get your bearings with ArcGSI Pro
+* Introduction to spatial analysis
+* Brief overview of Digitizing and Georeferencing
+* Create and share a map

 ## Accessing ArcGIS Pro